ALL course dates and information

 All you need is to bring yourself, a sense of adventure and a willingness to enjoy and immerse yourself into the souths great wild camping wilderness.

-Cost from £225 per person if you have your own food, fuel and equipment or an inclusive price from £240 per person if you want the use of a quality rucksack, lightweight tent and ALL food and fuel.
+Cost from £225 per person if you have your own food, fuel and equipment or from from £240 per person if you want the use of a quality rucksack, lightweight tent and ALL food and fuel.
 Reduced cost for two people sharing a tent, stove etc.

 All participants will be given a comprehensive kit list and equipment buying advice as well as the opportunity to attend an indoor pre trip planning and kit trying session prior to the trip.